cosmos/ibc/spec/ics-023-vector-commitments/README.md

 #### Proof verification

-The `verifyMembership` function verifies a proof that a path has been set to a particular value in an commitment.
+The `verifyMembership` function verifies a proof that a path has been set to a particular value in a commitment.

 ```typescript
 type verifyMembership = (root: CommitmentRoot, proof: CommitmentProof, path: Path, value: Value) => boolean
 ```

-The `verifyNonMembership` function verifies a proof that a path has not been set to any value in an commitment.
+The `verifyNonMembership` function verifies a proof that a path has not been set to any value in a commitment.

 ```typescript
 type verifyNonMembership = (root: CommitmentRoot, proof: CommitmentProof, path: Path) => boolean